lawrluor/music-invaders/README.md

 A space invaders game that uses a MIDI keyboard as the controller.
 Each enemy corresponds to a specific note on your MIDI keyboard.
 Press the correct note to destroy the enemy!

+## Play Now

+You can play the game online at: [MIDI Space Invaders](https://github.com/username/space-invaders)

+**Note:** You'll need a MIDI keyboard connected to your computer to play.
+The game uses the Web MIDI API, which is supported in Chrome, Edge, and Opera browsers.

 ## Features

 1. **MIDI Keyboard Control**: Connect your MIDI keyboard to play the game.
 Each enemy is associated with a specific note.